 A patient’s encounter lifecycle starts when an appointment is booked and typically it ends when the encounter is complete and they checkout of the clinic.
-Today, clinics have automated and smart calendars in place to manage this entire lifecycle.
+Today, clinics have automated and smart schedulers to management of this appointment lifecycle.
 The most common stages of this lifecycle would start with an appointment being Scheduled and then moving to the Waiting status once the patient checks in and then move to the Engaged status as the consultation begins until finally, the patient Checks Out.
 This is simple enough to follow and maintain but if you want your clinic to run efficiently and make optimum use of the available resources then there is a lot more to this.
 The other status that will immensely help a clinic run efficiently is Confirmed, Cancelled and the No Show status.

 Let us see how the seven status’s can help you effectively manage your appointments.